- Fire Safety

 - Move rolling towers by pushing at the base level only.
 Do not pull from the top.

 Welding/Cutting/Brazing - Welding, cutting, and brazing are forms of hot work that require special safety considerations.
-Departments performing hot work must develop an operating procedure and forward the completed procedure to the Safety and Environmental Health Office for review.
-If assistance is needed in developing the operating procedure, please contact the Safety and Environmental Health Office at 777-3341.
+Departments performing hot work must develop an operating procedure and forward the completed procedure to the Office of Safety for review.
+If assistance is needed in developing the operating procedure, please contact the Office of Safety at 701-777-3341.

 Welding, Cutting, and Brazing Guidelines